matehat/MHTextSearch/Readme.md

                             item.context;     // The dictionary you provided in the "indexer" block item.identifier;  // The object identifier you provided in the "identifier" block

-                            item.resultTokens; /* This is an NSArray of NSIndexSet containing 3 indices:
+                            item.resultTokens; /* This is an NSArray of NSIndexPath instances, each containing 3 indices:
                                                 *   - mh_string : the string in which the token occured
                                                 *                 (here, 0 for the object's title)
                                                 *   - mh_word : the position in the string where the word containing